 with all forms of pediatric cancer and blood disorders.

-3. Offer over 200 clinical trials—more than any other Center in the nation; patients have access to all of the newest therapies and drugs,
+3. Offer over 200 clinical trials—more than any other Center in the nation; patients have access to all of the newest therapies and

-$50 million annually
+funding of $50 million annually

 Have you ever thought about where families stay while their child receives treatment at St. Jude?